inder-math/inder-math.github.io/_pages/about.md

 \
 Prior joining the ACAG, I received my masters in Earth System Science and Technology from [Indian Institute of Technology Kharagpur (IIT Kharagpur)](https://www.iitkgp.ac.in/).
 I worked with [Dr. ANV Satayanarayanan](https://www.iitkgp.ac.in/department/CL/faculty/cl-anvsatya) in investigating the role of the turbulent coherent structures in transporting the heat and momentum fluxes in the atmospheric boundary layer using wavelet techniques as a part of my dissertation.\
 \
-Apart from my research interest, I like doing nothing.
+Apart from my research interest, I like doing nothing (just sitting and relaxing).